 4. Study the Competition

-Many businesses are struggling to stay afloat during this pandemic, but some have managed to adapt and pivot better than others.
+Many businesses and bloggers are struggling to stay afloat during this pandemic, but some have managed to adapt and pivot better than others.
 The key is to identify people’s current needs and see if and how your business may be able to meet them.
 For instance, a number of dog walking companies have expanded their services to now offer grocery runs for clients who are immunocompromised.